Yokuts language

 Yokuts, formerly known as Mariposa, is an endangered language spoken in the interior of Northern and Central California in and around the San Joaquin Valley by the Yokuts people.
 The speakers of Yokuts were severely affected by disease, missionaries, and the Gold Rush.
-While descendants of Yokuts speakers currently number in the thousands, most of the constituent dialects are now extinct.
+While descendants of Yokuts speakers currently number in the thousands, all constituent dialects apart from Valley Yokuts are now extinct.

 The Yawelmani dialect of Valley Yokuts has been a focus of much linguistic research.

 Dialects

 The Yokuts language consists of half a dozen primary dialects.
 An estimated forty linguistically distinct groups existed before Euro-American contact.
-The following classification appears in Whistler & Golla (1986).